silverstripe/silverstripe-framework/docs/en/reference/templates.md

 		<% include MembersOnlyInclude %>
 	<% end_if %>

+Includes can't directly access the parent scope of the scope active when the include is included.
+However you can pass arguments to the include, which are available on the scope top within the include

+	:::ss
+	<% with CurrentMember %>
+		<% include MemberDetails PageTitle=$Top.Title, PageID=$Top.ID %>
+	<% end_with %>

 You can also perform includes using the Requirements Class via the template controls.
 See the section on [Includes in Templates](requirements#including_inside_template_files) for more details and examples.